ValKmjolnir/Nasal-Interpreter/README.md

         }
     std::cout<<std::flush;
     // generate return value,
-    // use gc::alloc(type) to make a new value
+    // use ngc::alloc(type) to make a new value
     // or use reserved reference nil/one/zero
     return nil;
 }